 Students with disabilities request a variety of housing accommodations (adjustments to the standard housing arrangements) ranging from dietary restrictions to a medical single.
 The Student Access Center may determine that there is a disability that needs to be accommodated; however, our first attempt will be to accommodate within University facilities.

 1. Registering or registered student presents a letter requesting housing accommodation(s) and the required documentation materials (Documentation Guidelines for Housing Accommodations) to the Student Access Center.
 Students are required to follow this process each academic year.
 However, the need for annual updated documentation is determined on a case-by-case basis.

-2. The student fills out an Application for Reasonable Accommodations.
+2. The student fills out a Housing Accommodation Request form.

 3. The Student Access Center will set up a time for the student to come in for an interview to gather additional information.

 4. The housing committee (comprised of a representative from Student Health, the Student Counseling Center, Residential Life, and the Student Access Center) will meet to review the request and completed documentation.